 - A cross between oatmeal and a muffin, Peanut Butter and Jelly Muffins are full of protein, fiber, and whole grains--while being gluten-free as well.

 Yogurt is full of calcium, protein and when you opt for plain yogurt instead of sweetened flavored yogurt, it is a perfect base for a healthy snack.

 And while serving plain yogurt with fresh fruit and homemade granola is always a favorite of kids, get a little creative with the yogurt!
 Prepare Peanut Butter Yogurt Dip and pair with fruit or whole-grain pretzels.
 Or top bananas with yogurt, chocolate chips, and fresh strawberries for a healthy take on a Banana Split?
 Or try my kids' favorite--Homemade Gogurts--you only need fruit and plain yogurt to make your own version of a store-bought favorite.

 Bananas are a kid-favorite.
 They are naturally sweet and happen to be packed full of nutrients, vitamins, and fiber.
-While they are delicious served alone, they are much more balanced when paired with whole grains and natural fats.
+While bananas can be served alone, they make a much more balanced snack when paired with whole grains and natural fats.
 Try out a fun take on Sushi with Chocolate Peanut Butter Banana Sushi or if you have brown bananas, try making Healthy Banana Cookies or Healthy Banana Bread.